floric/secret-clan/README.md

 This will start watch modes for the server and frontend and will automatically update the code and restart the server.
 The update process is visible in the terminal output.

+Run the backend tests with the following command:

+`cargo test -- --test-threads=1`

+The tests are not run in parallel as each test requires an instance of the AppContext with write access to the database.
+Concurrent writes to the database would result in an unpredictable behaviour.
+This might be solvable by handling the flush graciously.

 ## Production Build

 Run the following command to create the Docker image with the full app: